 Specifies the full path to a file to store the Pgpool-II process id.
-Default is "/var/run/pgpool/pgpool.pid".
+The pid_file_name path can be specified as relative to the location of pgpool.conf file or as an absolute path Default is "/var/run/pgpool/pgpool.pid".